 |Royal Caribbean||🍾 2 bottles per stateroom||RCI Onboard Alcohol Policy|

 |Disney||🍾 2 bottles per person||Carrying Alcohol Onboard Disney|

-If you’re really trying to get the most bang for you buck, bring some strong wine on your cruise.
-Many popular wines have an alcohol percentage of 11%-12%.
-For example, one of our favorite wines, Pinot Grigio, tends to have an alcohol percentage of about 11.5%.
-Many champagnes and sparkling wines often aren’t much higher.
-But those would be a bad choice to bring on a cruise if you’re trying to get your money’s worth in the few bottles of wine that you’re allowed to bring.
+If you’re really trying to get the most bang for your buck, bring some strong wine on your cruise.
+Many popular wines have a lower alcohol percentage of 11%-12%.
+For example, one of our favorite wines, Pinot Grigio, tends to have an alcohol content of about 11.5%.
+Champagnes and sparkling wines often aren’t much higher.
+Those are traditionally great to sip while cruising, but they would be a bad choice to bring on a cruise if you’re trying to get your money’s worth in the few bottles of wine that you’re allowed to bring.

-Shiraz or Zinfandel wine would be a better choice to bring on a cruise, as they are stronger wines (~15%).
-Better yet, consider a dessert wine like port wine or sherry, each of which can run as high as about 20% alcohol by volume.
+Shiraz or Zinfandel wine would be a better option for wine to bring on a cruise, as they are stronger wines (~15%).
+Better yet, consider a dessert wine like port wine or sherry, each of which can run as high as about 20% alcohol by volume!

 If you’re trying to drink cheap on a cruise, bringing these stronger wines will certainly help to stretch that precious alcohol further.

 Pro Tip: How to Avoid the Corkage Fee in the Main Dining Room